frankschae/academic-kickstart/content/post/GSOC-2021/index.md

 ## Project summary

-In this project, we have implemented state-of-the-art sensitivity tools for chaotic dynamical systems, continuous adjoint sensitivity methods for hybrid differential equations, as well as an high level API for automatic differentiation.
+In this project, we have implemented state-of-the-art sensitivity tools for chaotic dynamical systems, continuous adjoint sensitivity methods for hybrid differential equations, as well as a high level API for automatic differentiation.

 Possible fields of application for these tools range from model discovery with explicit dosing times in pharmacology, over accurate gradient estimates for chaotic fluid dynamics, to the control of open quantum systems.
 A more detailed summary is available [on the GSoC page](https://summerofcode.withgoogle.com/projects/#5357798591823872).

 ## Blog posts

-The following blog posts describe the work in more detail throughout the GSoC period:
+The following blog posts describe the work throughout the GSoC period in more detail:

 1) [Neural Hybrid Differential Equations](https://frankschae.github.io/post/hybridde/)
 2) [Shadowing Methods for Forward and Adjoint Sensitivity Analysis of Chaotic Systems](https://frankschae.github.io/post/shadowing/)